Almost two weeks have passed since the retirement of the world’s most important number: the London Interbank Offered Rate (LIBOR).

 For almost half a century, LIBOR functioned as a benchmark for global interest rates, and its ups and downs influenced an entire universe of financial instruments.

-From short-term unsecured loans, to floating rate contracts such as derivatives, corporate debt, mortgages, and home loans, LIBOR affected the cost of credit across regions, industries, and currencies.
+From short-term unsecured loans to floating rate contracts such as derivatives, corporate debt, mortgages, and home loans, LIBOR affected the cost of credit across all regions, industries, and currencies.